 Assignments: Near the end of each section you are asked to submit a single question about anything related to nutrition that you want an answer to.
 Questions can include (but are not at all limited to) clarifications of material that we've covered, questions about material that we won't cover, media coverage of certain topics, my opinions about certain topics, etc. I will answer as many questions as possible during the subsequent class in an AMA session.
-Importantly, any questions that I answer can be included on the next test.
+Importantly, any questions that I answer can be included on the next section test.
+You will receive full points if you submit a genuine, thought-provoking question; and you will receive zero points if your question is clearly not intended to elicit a thoughtful response (e.g., "what do you think about nutrition?").
+One point will be deducted if submitted within 24 hours after the due date, and one additional point will be deducted for each additional late day.
 You will submit your questions via Blackboard by 11:59pm on the due date.
-Five submissions are worth 2 points each, totaling 8 points overall.
+Four submissions are worth five points each, totaling 20 points overall.